getbubblenow/bubble/docs/launch-node-from-local.md

 The very first Bubble you launch will build a [Packer](https://packer.io) image that will be used for this and subsequent launches.

 This process adds about 20-25 minutes to the launch process.

+While the packer image is building, the progress meter will appear to be "stuck" at 1%.
+This is normal.
+If you're curious, you can observe the packer image being built in your Bubble logs.

 This only happens the first time you launch a Bubble.
 Later launches can skip this step, because Bubble will detect that the packer image already exists.

 ## Install Bubble Apps